sarasali757/tic-tac-toe/README.md

 # tic-tac-toe
-tic-tac-toe game , using windforms
+Simple tic-tac-toe game
+implemented in c# using winForm multiplayers application that accept Single player and multiple players using Networking and threading